amysiu1028/ideaBox/README.md

 Coding Questions
 Lex: I would love to find out how I could have shrunk down the show cards function, it's kind of a massive beast and I couldnt think of a different way to build it based on needing it to be dynamic with the DOM.
 Bobby: Would also love to know!

+Amy: I would love to find more CSS styles and rules on scroll.
+I played with it but had issues where I couldn't make it cross vertically and only horizontally.
+Bobby:

 # 💭 Pseudocode:
 iterations: